SeckMohameth/Vers-2016-2019/README.md

 ### Marketing

 I handled a majority of the Marketing along with another friend.
 I used social media to promote the app, paid for ads on Facebook and Instagram, and passed flyers around campus.
 I beta tested using Apple's Testflight and gained feedback on improvements.
 I updated users on the social media accounts on bug fixes and new features.
+I also did some email marketing from the emails I collected from the beta testing.

 ### Vers Social
 - [Twitter](https://twitter.com/verstheworld)